DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager/readme.md

 await gapi.client.projects.listAvailableOrgPolicyConstraints({ resource: "resource",  });

 /*
+Returns the IAM access control policy for the specified Project.
+Permission is denied if the policy or the resource does not exist.

+Authorization requires the Google IAM permission `resourcemanager.projects.getIamPolicy` on the project
+*/
+await gapi.client.projects.getIamPolicy({ resource: "resource",  });

+/*
+Gets a `Policy` on a resource.

+If no `Policy` is set on the resource, a `Policy` is returned with default values including `POLICY_TYPE_NOT_SET` for the `policy_type oneof`.
+The `etag` value can be used with `SetOrgPolicy()` to create or update a `Policy` during read-modify-write.
+*/
+await gapi.client.projects.getOrgPolicy({ resource: "resource",  });

+/*
+Restores the Project identified by the specified `project_id` (for example, `my-project-123`).
+You can only use this method for a Project that has a lifecycle state of DELETE_REQUESTED.
+After deletion starts, the Project cannot be restored.

+The caller must have modify permissions for this Project.
+*/
+await gapi.client.projects.undelete({ projectId: "projectId",  });

+/*
+Gets the effective `Policy` on a resource.
+This is the result of merging `Policies` in the resource hierarchy.
+The returned `Policy` will not have an `etag`set because it is a computed `Policy` across multiple resources.
+*/
+await gapi.client.projects.getEffectiveOrgPolicy({ resource: "resource",  });

+/*
+Updates the attributes of the Project identified by the specified `project_id` (for example, `my-project-123`).

+The caller must have modify permissions for this Project.
+*/
+await gapi.client.projects.update({ projectId: "projectId",  });

+/*
+Clears a `Policy` from a resource.
+*/
+await gapi.client.organizations.clearOrgPolicy({ resource: "resource",  });

+/*
 Updates the specified `Policy` on the resource.
 Creates a new `Policy` for that `Constraint` on the resource if one does not exist.